AJ PHOTO / SCIENCE PHOTO LIBRARY AJ PHOTO / SCIENCE PHOTO LIBRARY

 Cochlear implant surgery.
-Surgeon using a microscope during cochlear implant surgery on a 5-year-old girl.
-The operation lasts several hours and involves delicate microsurgery to place electrodes in the cochlea of the inner ear.
-The internal part of the device is placed on the skull under the skin.
-It consists of a receiver, to collect sounds from an external microphone, and a stimulator.
-The stimulator converts sound into electrical impulses sent to electrodes implanted in the cochlea.
-The cochlea is the organ of hearing, and the implant allows those with hearing losses to regain a sense of hearing.
+Scalp and skull of a 5-year-old girl dissected during surgery for a cochlear implant.
+The internal part of the device is being placed in the area seen here, behind the ear, and anchored to the skull.
+It consists of a receiver, to collect sounds from the external microphone, and a stimulator.
+The stimulator turns sound into electrical impulses and sends them to electrodes implanted in the cochlea in the inner ear.
+The cochlea is the organ of hearing, and the impulses are sent along the auditory nerve to the brain, allowing those with hearing losses to regain a sense of hearing.
 Photographed in the Robert Debre Hospital, Paris, France.

 Model release not required.
 Property release not required.